Facade of MODERNISM Gallery, San Francisco

 About MODERNISM

-Over the past four decades, Modernism has presented more than 470 exhibitions, featuring an international roster of historical and contemporary artists.
-The museum-quality program, overseen by gallery founder and owner Martin Muller, includes conceptually challenging and aesthetically rigorous painting, photography, sculpture, video, performance art, and works on paper.
+In 1979 Modernism opened its doors in San Francisco.
+It has since presented over 500 exhibitions with works by over 380 international contemporary and modern artists.
+The diverse program, curated by gallery founder and owner Martin Muller, includes a range of conceptually challenging and aesthetically rigorous painting, photography, sculpture, video, performance art, works on paper and new media.

-Modernism is a longstanding member of the prestigious Art Dealers Association of America and the San Francisco Art Dealers Association.
+Modernism is proud to be a longstanding member of both the Art Dealers Association of America and the San Francisco Art Dealers Association.

 Staff